 See you at the next one.
 See photo highlights of the Symposium below, as well as a document from John Basinger's workshop entitled "Sharpening the Aging Brain":

 The thirteen young performers in Circophony Youth Circus are hard at work preparing for the opening of their new show, Circus on the High Seas, December 19 & 20 at Oddfellows Playhouse.

 Circophony, directed by Dic Wheeler and ARTFARM teaching artist and performer Allison McDermott, is a collaboration between ARTFARM and Oddfellows.
 The new show features pirates on stilts, clown sailors, a juggling octopus, mermaid contortionists and a bunch of other sea creatures and aquatic circus performers.
 This show will be great for all ages!
 See it at Oddfellows, see it at First Night Hartford, or bring the show to your school, club or special event!

 Friday, December 19 at 7 pm

-Saturday, December 20 at 2 pm and 7 pm
+Saturday, December 20 at noon and 4 pm